Dear Craig School Families,

 Please schedule student arrival no earlier than 8:00 am.
 Classes begin at 8:20 am.

-Please send an email to Kimberly McGroarty email@example.com OR call our Main Line (973-334-4375 X101) for student absences before 7:30 a.m.
+All absences and late arrivals should be reported to our main office.
+Please send an email to Kimberly McGroarty email@example.com OR call our Main Line (973-334-1234 x 101) before 7:30 a.m.